 Draft Profile: BioMarcus Banks attended Andy Dekaney High School and was rated a 4-star prospect by 247 Sports with a scout's rating of 0.944, going unranked by ESPN.
 Following high school, Banks opted to join Alabama after being heavily recruited.

-In 2019 as a freshman Banks saw action in 4 games and played a total of 27 snaps at Cornerback for the Crimson Tide.
+In 2019 as a freshman Banks saw action in 4 games and played a total of 27 snaps at cornerback for the Crimson Tide.
 He recorded no tackles, no assists, while adding no stops.
-In coverage Banks notched up no pass breakups, no interceptions, and an outstanding QB rating when targetted of .0.
+In coverage Banks notched up no pass breakups, no interceptions, and an elite QB rating when targetted of .0.

 As a sophomore in 2020 he played in just 2 games and logged 19 snaps for the Crimson Tide.
-He made only 2 tackles, no assists, and had no stops.
-In coverage he totaled no pass breakups, no interceptions, and an outstanding QB rating when targetted of .0.
+He made just 2 tackles, no assists, and had no stops.
+In coverage he totaled no pass breakups, no interceptions, and an elite QB rating when targetted of .0.

 In 2021 as a junior Banks played in 4 games and contributed on 74 snaps.
-He chalked up only 3 tackles, one assist, and added no stops.
-In the secondary Banks forced no pass breakups, one interception, and gave up an outstanding QB rating when targetted of .0.
+He chalked up just 3 tackles, one assist, and added no stops.
+In the secondary Banks forced no pass breakups, one interception, and gave up an elite QB rating when targetted of .0.

 Scouting Report: Strengths

 - Savvy cover skills to recognize and anticipate routes.
 Understands what's coming and has good ball skills.

 - He’ll have some limitations in man coverage, but Banks should develop into a serviceable starter.

 - Banks has the quick feet and loose hips to line up in press, where he has the size and strength to get physical, and then the quick feet to mirror.

 - Has explosive movement skills and the fluid athleticism and change-of-direction ability to come down and cover slot receivers.